Multi-master replication v7

 - Each subsequent primary node added to the replication system must either:

 - Contain no tables with the same schema-qualified names as the publication tables in the primary definition node

 - Contain all publication table definitions as they exist in the primary definition node with the same schema-qualified names In the first case, when you add the primary node, you select the option to replicate the publication schema from the primary definition node.
 In the second case, you don't select this option.

 - The table rows in a primary node can be reloaded from the primary definition node.
 The primary node tables are truncated and the rows reloaded by a snapshot from the primary definition node.

-Generally, changes must not be made to the table definitions in any of the primary nodes including the primary definition node.
-If such changes are made, they are not propagated to other nodes in the multi-master replication system unless they are made using the DDL change replication feature described in Replicating DDL Changes.
-If changes are made to tables without using the DDL change replication feature, there is a risk that future replication attempts may fail.
+Generally, don't make changes to the table definitions in any of the primary nodes, including the primary definition node.
+If such changes are made, they don't propagate to other nodes in the multi-master replication system unless they're made using the DDL change replication feature described in Replicating DDL changes.
+If changes are made to tables without using the DDL change replication feature, there's a risk that future replication attempts will fail.